demisto/content/docs/circle_build/README.md

 # Overview
 Lets start with the basics, CircleCI is the service we use in order to run our tests and to check the integrity of our code.

-As you are probably aware, while pushing any code to our repositories it will initiate a build within CircleCI, this build will execute several things, or in the Circle language steps.
+As you are probably aware, while pushing any code to our repositories it will initiate a build within CircleCI, this build will execute several things, or in Circle jargon, steps.
 Lets go over our steps to understand what each of them is doing.
 In addition, we'll explain common errors and how to troubleshoot them.